boekenbox/gitbook-beta/how-to-work-with-bitraga/editing-strategies-and-triplets/strategy-configurator.md

 # Strategy configurator

-A strategy in Gunbot is a collection of settings that can be assigned to one or more trading pairs.
+A strategy in bitRage is a collection of settings that can be assigned to one or more trading pairs.
 These pairs will then trade according to the assigned settings.

 On **Settings &gt; Strategies &gt; Strategy Configurator** you can view and modify strategy presets, or create your own custom strategies.

 {% hint style="info" %}
-Make sure to read up on [Gunbot strategies](../../trading-strategy-options/strategy-options.md) before you start trading.
+Make sure to read up on [bitRage strategies](../../trading-strategy-options/strategy-options.md) before you start trading.

 On the strategy pages you can find detailed explanations for each buy and sell method, as well as documentation for all available strategy parameters.
 {% endhint %}